-Some feature the acid — or its sodium salt, sodium hyaluronate — as the star ingredient.
-They include a higher acid concentration because their main aim is to provide hydrating or anti-aging benefits.
+Some products feature the acid — or its salt form, sodium hyaluronate — as the star ingredient.
+They include a higher acid concentration because their main aim is to provide hydration and pro-aging support.

-Others include a smaller amount that acts as a humectant to help a different purpose — whether it’s battling acne breakouts or evening skin tone.
+Others include a smaller amount that acts as a humectant to help with a different purpose, from treating acne breakouts to evening skin tone.

 You may also notice various molecular weights on serum and cream labels.